 2-3 grinds of black pepper

-- Preheat your oven to 425 F. Combine sourdough discard and yellow cornmeal in a small bowl, set aside
+- Preheat your oven to 425 F. Combine sourdough discard and yellow cornmeal in a small bowl.

 - Combine AP flour, salt and baking powder in a large bowl.

-- Cut in cold butter in T chunks with a pastry cutter or using your fingers – crumble the dough into a shaggy consistency with pea sized chunks of butter.
+- Cut in cold butter into flour mixture in tablespoon chunks with a pastry cutter or using your fingers; crumbling the dough into a shaggy consistency until the chunks are pea-sized.

-- Add cornmeal/sourdough mix and your splash of buttermilk, mix lightly until combined.
-Add a few grinds of black pepper as you mix.
+- Add the cornmeal/sourdough mix to the flour/butter, following with your splash of buttermilk.
+Mix lightly until combined.
+Do not over-mix – it will toughen!
+Add a 4-5 big grinds of black pepper.

-- Scoop large plods of dough on to a slightly greased or parchment lined baking sheet.
+- Scoop large plods of dough by the heaping spoonful on to a slightly greased or parchment-lined baking sheet.
 Bake for 10-12 minutes and immediately transfer to a cooling rack.